Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Methodology and Data Pipeline

-However, a profound cognitive gap emerged within the \textbf{Risk Score} evaluation.
+A marked cognitive gap emerged in the \textbf{Risk Score} evaluation.
 To dissect this discrepancy, we constructed a $3 \times 3$ analytical matrix (Strata $\times$ Evaluator Cohort) to map the mean perceived risk scores (Table \ref{tab:3x3_matrix}).

 The matrix reveals a striking behavioral pattern.
 In the \textit{Consensus Zone}, dealing with unambiguously extreme cases (either evidently harmless or highly fatal), all cohorts demonstrated strong alignment.
 However, in the ambiguous \textit{Severe Divergence Zone}, the pure algorithmic probability assessment exhibited significantly lower perceived risk.
 The Technology Cohort applied a moderate penalty, whereas the Risk \& Management Cohort imposed a severe Cognitive Risk Asymmetry.
 Because the AI evaluations (derived from mean internal logit probability distributions mapped to integers) and human evaluations (anchored in institutional reality) possess non-equivalent measurement scales, direct arithmetic subtraction of their absolute means is econometrically flawed.